gro-david/lasso/README.md

  - python-psutil, for showing battery information in the header bar
  - fzf, for the whole program to even work
  - nerdfont, to display the icons in the status bar correctly
- - fish, this is the shell for which this was written. it is probably possible to port to other shells, but I did not have the time up until now.

 ## How to use:
  -  Add the following rule to your niri config file: